mem0ai/mem0/README.md

 ```

 > [!TIP]
-> If you are looking for a hosted version and don't want to setup the infrastucture yourself, checkout [Mem0 Cloud Docs](https://app.mem0.ai/) to get started in minutes.
+> If you are looking for a hosted version and don't want to setup the infrastucture yourself, checkout [Mem0 Cloud](https://app.mem0.ai/) to get started in minutes.

 ## Core Features